Arsenate-reducing bacteria: Phylogeny & diversity

 Phylogenetic analysis shows that microbial arsenic metabolism probably extends back to the anoxic primordial Earth.
-As(+5) produced by anoxygenic photosynthesis might have created niches for primordial Earth's first As(+5)-respiring prokaryotes.
-In microbial biofilms growing on the rock surfaces of anoxic brine pools fed by hot springs containing arsenite and sulfide at high concentrations, light-dependent oxidation of arsenite (+3) to arsenate (+5) was discovered occurring under anoxic conditions.
-A pure culture of a photosynthetic bacterium grew as a photoautotroph when As(+3) was used as the sole photosynthetic electron donor.
-The strain contained genes supposedly encoding a As(+5) reductase.
-However, no detectable homologs of the As(+3) oxidase genes of aerobic chemolithotrophs, suggesting a reverse functionality for the reductase.
+As(V) produced by anoxygenic photosynthesis might have created niches for primordial Earth's first As(V)-respiring prokaryotes.
+In microbial biofilms growing on the rock surfaces of anoxic brine pools fed by hot springs containing arsenite and sulfide at high concentrations, light-dependent oxidation of arsenite (III) to arsenate (V) was discovered occurring under anoxic conditions.
+A pure culture of a photosynthetic bacterium grew as a photoautotroph when As(III) was used as the sole photosynthetic electron donor.
+The strain contained genes supposedly encoding a As(V) reductase.
+However, no detectable homologs of the As(III) oxidase genes of aerobic chemolithotrophs, suggesting a reverse functionality for the reductase.